juan-damico/replications/time-series/var-models/stock-watson-2001/README.md

 ### Impulse-Response Functions

+An impulse-response function (IRF) traces the dynamic effect of a one-unit shock to one variable on all other variables in the system over a given horizon.
+In a VAR with $n$ variables, there are $n^2$ such response paths — one for each shock-response pair — which together describe the full propagation of shocks through the system.

+Because VAR residuals are typically correlated across equations, raw shocks cannot be interpreted as economically meaningful.
+To recover interpretable structural shocks, the residuals must be orthogonalized.
+Here, identification is achieved via **Cholesky decomposition** of the residual covariance matrix, which imposes a **recursive causal ordering** on the variables.
+This is equivalent to a Structural VAR (SVAR) with short-run zero restrictions: variables ordered earlier in the system are assumed to respond to shocks from variables ordered later only with a lag, while variables ordered later can respond contemporaneously to all preceding variables.

+The ordering adopted here is: **Unemployment → Inflation → Federal Funds Rate**.
+This reflects the assumption that the Fed observes both unemployment and inflation within the period before setting the policy rate, while real and price variables do not respond to monetary policy shocks within the same period.
+The results should be interpreted with this identifying assumption in mind.

 ![Impulse-Response Functions](figures/figure.png)

 *Figure 1: Orthogonalized impulse-response functions from a VAR(4) estimated on the unemployment rate, inflation, and the federal funds rate.
+Identification via Cholesky decomposition with ordering: unemployment → inflation → federal funds rate.
 Dashed lines represent 95% bootstrap confidence bands.
 Horizon measured in quarters.
 Replication based on Stock & Watson (2001).*

 ---